 We live as part of a community, and we recognize the responsibility each of us has to the whole.
 Our academic program is infused with the ideals of collaboration and care for others, rooted in mutual understanding and the promise of genuine relationships.

-In their social studies unit on immigration at Ethical Culture, fourth graders might partner with KIND, an organization that serves to protect children who enter the U.S. immigration system, to create audio books, city guides, and study materials that help immigrant families prepare for the civics questions on the citizenship test.
+In their Social Studies unit on immigration at Ethical Culture, 4th Graders might partner with KIND, an organization that serves to protect children who enter the U.S. immigration system, to create audio books, city guides, and study materials that help immigrant families prepare for the civics questions on the citizenship test.

-Or they might bond with their classmates while "roughing it” in the outdoors.
-As part of their study of colonial life, fourth graders at Fieldston Lower spend an afternoon living as the pilgrims did, building a temporary settlement in the Ward Pound Ridge Reservation.
+Or they might bond with their classmates while “roughing it” in the outdoors.
+As part of their study of colonial life, 4th Graders at Fieldston Lower spend an afternoon living as the pilgrims did, building a temporary settlement in the Ward Pound Ridge Reservation.
 Students gather food, construct a shelter, and map out the area, teaming up to ensure the sustainability of their mini-colony.

-A fourth grader might assume the role of teacher for a day.
-After learning about the three branches of government, the Constitution, and the Bill of Rights, the fourth grade civics unit culminates with a creative project of the student’s choice.
+A 4th Grader might assume the role of teacher for a day.
+After learning about the three branches of government, the Constitution, and the Bill of Rights, the 4th Grade civics unit culminates with a creative project of the student’s choice.
 Students rotate through each other’s classrooms, learning from their peers as they share the material they have mastered.

 Or they might end up teaching younger peers.
-As part of their lessons on the importance of reusing and recycling, kindergarteners are paired with fourth graders to build arcade games out of found objects.
+As part of their lessons on the importance of reusing and recycling, Kindergarteners are paired with 4th Graders to build arcade games out of found objects.
 These collaborations form the basis of long-term mentoring relationships.